Septias/bachelor-thesis/main.typ

 ]

 === Let Bindings
 Let bindings can be used to introduce new named variables accessible in the body of the let binding.
-A let-binding starts with the `let` keyword and is followed by a finite amount of assignments.
+A let-binding starts with the `let` keyword and is followed by a finite number of assignments.
 An assignment is of the form `var = expr;` where `expr` is an arbitrary expression that reduces to a value which is then bound to the name `var`.
-All values that are being defined are available in other assignments as well, allowing self-reference structs like these: `let x = {y = x;} in {inherit x;}` where any number of `.y` accesses is allowed and produces the same output `{y = {...};}`.
+All defined values are available in other assignments as well, allowing self-reference structs like these: `let x = {y = x;} in {inherit x;}` where any number of `.y` accesses is allowed and produces the same output `{y = {...};}`.

 #figure(
   caption: "let-binding",